Product replenishment or repurchase email strategies and tips for automation

-A GIF featuring the foundation is front-and-center to this email, and the surrounding copy informs the customer it’s time to restock while also mentioning some of the product’s unique benefits.
+A GIF featuring the foundation is front-and-center in this email, and the surrounding copy informs the customer it’s time to restock while also mentioning some of the product’s unique benefits.

 The email is short and sweet, with minimal content and a distinct CTA that creates no confusion around next steps.

-ILIA Beauty also personalized the subject line of the email by mentioning the foundation, which just makes it that much more attention-grabbing for the customer who’s on their last few pumps of the product.
+Tip: ILIA Beauty also personalized the email by mentioning the foundation, which just makes it that much more attention-grabbing for the customer who’s on their last few pumps of the product.

 Consumers will be out of luck if they only realize they’re out of their favorite hair products once they’re already in the shower, which is why Briogeo’s replenishment email is the perfect reorder reminder.

 The vibrant imagery and animated GIF immediately draw the reader’s eye, and to sweeten the deal, Briogeo offers 10 percent off to anyone who purchases again—a win-win!